najmi9/blog-nextjs/blog/posts/symfony-algolia-integration.md

           enable_serializer_groups: true
 ```

-I created 2 entities product and comment, with association manyToOne, so in this case if you don't use the annotation groups you will get an error of circular refrence.
+I created 2 entities product and comment, with association manyToOne, so in this case if you don't use the annotation groups you will get an error of circular reference.
 ```php
 namespace App\Entity;